 Become an effective leader in international and domestic social justice contexts.
 Gain the expertise to analyze social and cultural phenomena.
-Discover how to facilitate partnerships at different levels in higher education and other settings.
-These are the skills you'll focus on in our accelerated program that combines the curriculum of the undergraduate Global Studies major with the master's degree program in International Higher Education and Intercultural Relations.
+Discover how to facilitate partnerships at different levels in higher education.
+These are the skills you'll focus on in our accelerated program that combines the curriculum of the undergraduate Global Studies major with the master's degree program in International Higher Education.

 How It Works

-Our MA in International Higher Education & Intercultural Relations is a 36-credit program.
+Our MA in International Higher Education is a 33-credit program.
 By completing some graduate credits as an undergraduate student, you'll save both time and money.

 - Take 9 graduate credits in your junior and senior year, included in your undergraduate tuition.

-- Finish the 27 remaining graduate credits after senior year, at the graduate tuition rate.
-This includes a 3-credit domestic or international internship in your final semester.
+- Finish the 24 remaining graduate credits after senior year, at the graduate tuition rate.

 - Complete both degrees in about 5 years of full-time study.
 This is one semester faster than if you entered Lesley as a graduate student.

-- Save an additional $12,360 (12 free graduate credits) with the Lesley Dividend for a total of 58% off your graduate tuition.
+- Save an additional $12,600 (12 free graduate credits) with the Lesley Dividend for a total of 63 percent off your graduate tuition.

-- Because this is an accelerated master's program, you'll receive your BA in Global Studies once you have completed the requirements for the undergraduate major, and you'll receive your MA in International Higher Education and Intercultural Relations once you have completed the requirements for the master's program.
+- Because this is an accelerated master's program, you'll receive your BA in Global Studies once you have completed the requirements for the undergraduate major, and you'll receive your MA in International Higher Education once you have completed the requirements for the master's program.

 - View Program of Study